Caring for the George P. Hall & Son Collection

 Dozens of photographic techniques have been used over the past 150 years.
 Before there were digital image files and even before there were film negatives, photographers captured images on glass plate negatives.
 In the collection of the South Street Seaport Museum there are over 350 of these types of negatives providing detailed depictions of Manhattan and the waterfront edges of the city’s boroughs from ca. 1880s to ca. 1920s.
 They include views of New York Harbor’s bustling activities, bridges, shipyards, buildings constructions, and street scenes, as well as views of US Navy’s battleships, and land and water celebrations at the turn of the 20th century.

-The George P. Hall & Son Collection is just one of many of our negatives collections, and it was recently re-discovered in our archives and storage spaces in the Thompson Warehouse, when objects stored there were relocated prior to the building’s current renovation.
+The George P. Hall & Son Collection is just one of many of our negatives collections, and it was recently re-discovered in our archives and storage spaces in Thomson & Co., when objects stored there were relocated prior to the building’s current renovation.
 These century-old negatives are uniquely large (11 x 19 inches) and were in serious need of cleaning and re-housing.
 When the negatives went to the conservation lab at Chicago Albumen Works for proper care, the project proved to be a perfect opportunity for their imaging and digitization.

 What is a Glass Plate Negative?